 The PLCB operates 904,000 square feet of warehouse space, the equivalent of 19 football fields, contracted with three privately held Pennsylvania distribution center companies.
-In fiscal year 2016-17, almost 17 million cases were shipped from these distribution centers.
+In fiscal year 2017-18, more than 17 million cases were shipped from these distribution centers.

 The PLCB's Bureau of Alcohol Education provides a comprehensive program to prevent underage and dangerous drinking, including:

 - Alcohol Education grants to reduce underage and dangerous drinking totaling more than $1 million each year, which are awarded to local partners in alcohol deterrence efforts;

 - An annual poster contest for children in kindergarten through 12th grade;

 - The distribution of educational materials, either by request or by exhibiting at and participating in health fairs, conferences, and similar programs;